 For many of us pet parents, our weekdays are constructed by routine.
-It’s an important facet of the organization of our lives and the pursuit of whatever goals we have, especially when we have our dogs’ needs to worry about, too.
+It’s an important part of the organization of our lives and the pursuit of whatever goals we have, especially when we have our dogs’ needs to worry about, too.

 So if routine is so important for us humans, is it important for our cherished pooches as well?
 The answer is yes!
 Here’s why.

 Dogs are creatures of habit.
 The more they’re able to have a general understanding of an established routine or schedule, the more comfortable they are with their environment.